|

 Wheelchairs roll easily over commercial grade carpets that are glued-down without padding, and may be a good choice for handicapped areas, hospitals and retirement home applications.

-When comparing looped Berber carpets made of Olefin, choosing a style with smaller loops and a tighter weave will provide a much more durable carpet.
+When comparing looped Berber carpets made of Olefin, choosing a style with smaller loops and a tighter weave will yield a more durable carpet.

 World's Most Popular Carpet Styles?Q. Which Carpet Style Should I Choose?